waleaot/Global-Online-store/README.md

 # Global-Online-store
-A dashboard in R that answers specific questions from online store data. link to the dashboard in Rpubs is here <a href = https://rpubs.com/waleAOT/888109 \a>
+A dashboard in R that answers specific questions from online store data. link to the dashboard in [R pubs is here](https://rpubs.com/waleAOT/888109)